dyhes/zulip/docs/production/email-gateway.md

 # Incoming email integration

-Zulip's incoming email gateway integration makes it possible to send messages into Zulip by sending an email.
+Aloha's incoming email gateway integration makes it possible to send messages into Aloha by sending an email.
 It's highly recommended because it enables:

-- When users reply to one of Zulip's message notification emails from their email client, the reply can go directly into Zulip.
+- When users reply to one of Aloha's message notification emails from their email client, the reply can go directly into Aloha.
-- Integrating third-party services that can send email notifications into Zulip.
+- Integrating third-party services that can send email notifications into Aloha.
 See the [integration documentation](https://zulip.com/integrations/doc/email) for details.